vmagelo/msdocs-django-three-azure-services/README.md

 1. Set up PostgreSQL
     * add firewall rule so local machine can connect (necessary if you are creating table in VS Code, otherwise optional)
-    * "Allow public access from any Azure service" as we did in previous tutorial. **Can we use managed identity instead?**
+    * "Allow public access from any Azure service" as we did in previous tutorial, is easiest to do.
+There is also the option to  **Can we use managed identity instead?** See [Tip 8](#tip-8---postgresql).

 1. Deploy the app with one of the methods: VS Code, local git, ZIP.
     * set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_ACCOUNT_NAME, STORAGE_CONTAINER_NAME